Cllr. Nancy Warne (chair)

 I live and grew up in Cranbrook.
 I was lucky enough to live in council housing as a child and I have joined the NDP steering committee to try and help decision makers see the value in good social housing that people can be proud to live in.
 I love Cranbrook and I am proud to live here and want to make sure that we all can be proud of, and love, our town.

 I have lived in Cranbrook for 27 years and attended Sissinghurst Primary, Angley and Cranbrook schools.
 I am a journalist-turned-publisher, and edited Public Sector and Local Government Building magazine and Architect’s Journal Specification before starting my own media business in Cranbrook.
 I am increasingly worried about inappropriate housing development in the Parish and am excited about what the NDP process will bring in terms of creating policy to inform future development.
-I am also a member of the Crane Valley Land Trust working group.
+I am also a director of the Crane Valley Land Trust.
 In my spare time I can be found having fun with my children or somewhere on a horse.

 I attended Cranbrook School and went on to involved in financial management in Australia with clients ranging from the NSW Treasury and the Australian Stock Exchange to technology and facilities management firms in the 1990s.
 I have worked within the discipline across a number of industries in both Australia, and for the last 13 years, here in the UK.